bromontana/bromontana.github.io/_posts/2016-11-26-My-First-Hackathon.md

 ![MHacks6]({{ site.url }}/assets/MHacks/hacker-registration.jpg)

-After my arrival, I was simply stunned with how many people there where.
+After my arrival, I was simply stunned with how many people there were.
 It was one thing to hear about a 1600 student hackathon, but it's another to walk into one.
 I don't think I have ever seen so many people in hoodies and promotional t-shirts in my life.
 The atmosphere was lively and everyone was talking; Contrary to the typical hacker stereotype all these people were socializing and getting to know each other.

 \\
-As I waded through the crowd of hackers (among then many hacker-veterans) I couldn't forget the overwhelming sense of humility.
+As I waded through the crowd of hackers (among the many hacker-veterans) I couldn't forget the overwhelming sense of humility.
 Up until then I had always felt like one of those "tech people" in the masses.
-Thats when I realized if I was a tech person, then these people were like tech messiah.
+That's when I realized if I was a tech person, then these people were like tech messiah.
 I don't believe that, looking back, calling them "tech people" wouldn't do them justice; Calling them hackers does.

 \\
-After I was checked in, I started to take a good look at hacker spaces.
+After I was checked in, I started to take a good look at hackerspaces.
 I am sure that people must assume it looks a little like this:
 ![MLG Hacker]({{ site.url }}/assets/MHacks/Anonymous-Hackers.jpg)
 Dark room.
 Guy with his face covered.
 Some real serious shit going on.
 But as it turns